Moses Swaibu

-Club Career
+Moses Swaibu (born 9 May 1989) is an English former professional footballer who played as a defender.
+During his career, he represented Lincoln City in the Football League, last playing for Whitehawk in 2013.
+He made a total of 165 league appearances, scoring four goals.
+In April 2015, he was sentenced to 16 months in prison for his role in a 2013 match fixing scandal.

+Football career

 Crystal Palace

 Schooled at The Archbishop Lanfranc School, Croydon, Swaibu joined the Crystal Palace academy at the age of 16 having been spotted playing for Croydon Schools and never having been previously associated with a professional club.
 Impressive progress in the academy saw him offered a professional contract at the culmination of his two-year scholarship, and awarded the Scholar of the Year and Vice-Presidents Young Player of the Year for the 2006–07 season.

 Having signed a one-year professional contract with the club, he made the first team squad for the first time for the home game against Watford on 29 October 2007, where he was an unused substitute in a 2–0 defeat; the game though was notable for the Palace debut of the 15-year-old John Bostock.

 In February 2008, Swaibu was loaned to Conference National side Weymouth, with Palace manager Neil Warnock hoping that the loan spell would improve his heading ability.
 Swaibu played a solitary game for Weymouth in the 2–1 defeat at Halifax Town on 1 March 2008 before returning to Selhurst Park.
 In May 2008, he was one of five players released by the club at the end of their contracts.